maje91/colex/README.md

 ## Usage
-The library overloads the `|` operator to chain expressions, apply them to collections, and collect them into other collections.
+The library overloads the `|` operator to chain expressions, apply them to inputs, and collect them into outputs.
 In the following examples, we assume that `using namespace colex;` is present.